prabhuinbarajan/bootstrap/README.md

   ./qubeship_beta_install.sh --username <githubusername> --password [gitpassword]  [--organization github_organization] [--github-host githubsystemorg]
 ```

-At the end of installation , you should see a message like this
+At the end of installation, you should see a message like this
 ```
 Your Qubeship Installation is ready for use!!!!
 Here are some useful urls!!!!